tdpreece/mocha_setup/README.md

 The following describes how I went about setting up [Mocha](https://mochajs.org/) for testing some simple Javascript.
 I tried to do this with as few dependencies as possible so I could focus on Mocha's role.
 In production I'd also be using the [Webpack](karma test runner) (to ease working with multiple Javascript modules), [Karma](https://karma-runner.github.io) (test runner) and [Gulp](http://gulpjs.com/) (to automate Tasks).

 ## Installing Mocha
-I created a new directory for this project then crated a new node project by running a the following command and hitting Enter when presented with questions.
+I created a new directory for this project then created a new node project by running the following command and hitting Enter when presented with questions.

 ```bash
 npm init
 ```

 I then installed Mocha and [Chai](http://chaijs.com/) an assertion library.
 Mocha doesn't come with an assertion library.

 ```bash
 npm install --save-dev mocha